Ray Forrest: 1947-1949

 He was almost as busy as ever, among other things as the announcer for In the Kelvinator Kitchen, an early cooking show, in 1947, and as the announcer and eventually the host of Television Screen Magazine, one of the first television magazine shows, in 1948 and 1949.

 Then he was asked to produce and to be the host of Children's Theater, and Forrest made what he regarded as his most important contribution to television.

+1949-1950

+After his father died in 1949, Forrest returned to Paterson, New Jersey, to work with his mother and two sisters in Feuerstein Import Company, which his father had started in 1923.
+Forrest worked in the business Monday through Friday, reserving Saturdays for his television program.